Pneumonic plague: Treatment

 Pneumonic plague is a very aggressive infection requiring early treatment, which must be given within 24 hours of first symptoms to reduce the risk of death.
 Streptomycin, gentamicin, tetracyclines and chloramphenicol are all able to kill the causative bacterium.

 Antibiotic treatment for seven days will protect people who have had direct, close contact with infected patients.
 Wearing a close-fitting surgical mask also protects against infection.

-The mortality rate from untreated pneumonic plague approaches 100%.
+The mortality rate from untreated pneumonic plague approaches 100% although victims of the Black Death who vomited blood occasionally survived, such as the chronicler Marcha di Marco Battagli.

 Modern outbreaks

 Since 2002, the World Health Organization (WHO) has reported seven plague outbreaks, though some may go unreported because they often happen in remote areas.
-Between 1998 and 2009, nearly 24,000 cases have been reported, including about 2,000 deaths, in Africa, Asia, the Americas, and Eastern Europe.
+Between 1998 and 2009, nearly 24,000 cases were reported, including about 2,000 deaths, in Africa, Asia, the Americas, and Eastern Europe.
 Ninety-eight percent of the world's cases occur in Africa.

 Democratic Republic of the Congo

 Two outbreaks occurred in the Democratic Republic of the Congo in 2005 and 2006.
 The outbreak in 2005 was only detected by looking back at blood samples.

+The total death toll was 111.

 India

 In September 1994, India experienced an outbreak of plague that killed 50 and caused travel to New Delhi by air to be suspended until the outbreak was brought under control.
-The outbreak was feared to be much worse because the plague superficially resembles other common diseases such as influenza and bronchitis; over 200 people that had been quarantined were released when they did not test positive for the plague.
-All but two of the deaths occurred around the city of Surat.
+The outbreak was feared to be much worse because the plague superficially resembles other common diseases such as influenza and bronchitis; over 200 people who had been quarantined were released when they did not test positive for the plague.
+All but three of the deaths occurred around the city of Surat.